yash-tatvic/amplitude-dev-center/docs/data/tutorials/migrating-from-google-analytics/index.md

 Amplitude also tracks the Measurement ID from Google Analytics to help you pinpoint from where an event originates.

+For events that both Google Analytics and Amplitude track by default, like `page_view`, the plugin accepts the Amplitude default to avoid duplication.

 ## Replace Google Analytics

+For more customized implementations, you can replace Google Analytics with Amplitude, and adjust your tracking to ensure events track properly with Amplitude.

 ### Initialize Amplitude